COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?
 The level has different paths to take, allowing decision making available for the player.
 For example, after completing the first half of section one, players can either progress to section two or continue on finding the key in section one.
+This is shown in example two.
+Section three also promotes exploration as the player can take various paths to navigate around the level.
+The red arrows in example 2.1 determines the possible paths the player can take starting after the acid pool after the checkpoint.

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.